m-reza-rahman/jakartaee-docker/README.md

 * How to make application server administration, clustering, autodiscovery and load-balancing work with Docker clusters, networking, and Kubernetes deployments.
 The [kubernetes-clustering](/kubernetes-clustering) folder shows how this is done.
 * How your CI/CD pipeline looks like with Java EE, Docker and Kubernetes.
 The [jenkins-kubertenes](/jenkins-kubertenes) folder shows how this is done.

-The demos use Java EE 8, WebSphere Liberty, Google Cloud and Jenkins.
+The demos use Java EE 8, WebSphere Liberty, Azure Kubernetes Service (AKS) and Jenkins.

 # TODO
 * Use Kubernetes service host names.
-* Use Azure Kubernetes Service.
 * Finish Jenkins/Kubernetes section.